-It is located at Lageado campus with the College of Agricultural Sciences, UNESP, Botucatu.
+It is located at Lageado campus with the School of Agronomy, UNESP, Botucatu.

 Perform activities in an integrated interdisciplinary scientific research and dissemination of knowledge, technologies and products generated.

 Articulation with the educational system offering courses, internships, training and support to the development of graduate research.
 It aggregates projects originating from researchers from different units in the College of UNESP themed tropical starches from roots in four major programs.

 • roots and starchy structures;